sid22/retwitter/README.md

 [(Back to top)](#table-of-contents)

 ### Signup
-User registeration with unique username and password.
+User registration with unique username and password.

 No bounds on username or password.
 Response has a token, which is then used further on to authenticate/authorize the user.